The Pacing Board With A Modern Twist

 Conversation Paceboard is designed to help individuals with imprecise articulation and a fast speaking rate to pace their speech and improve their intelligibility in conversation.
 It consists of a pacing board made of 6 circles and 200+ optional conversation questions.

 Unlike traditional pacing boards, Conversation Paceboard offers the user additional visual cues and feedback to help them to pace their speech.
-Each circle gradually changes colour when pressed.
-The speed at which each circle changes colour can be adjusted.
-When a circle has fully filled with colour it wobbles.
-It also vibrates (on iPhone) to give the user more feedback.

 Choose a conversation topic